Iannes/Iannes.github.io/README.md

 ## Search US Population By City or state

-Using an API to search all US cities and states and list their Population[Search Form](https://yannisspyrou.com/filter)
+Using an API to search all US cities and states and list their Population.
+[Search Form](https://yannisspyrou.com/filter)

 ## Bitcoin Widget